ga-wdi-lessons/react-intro/readme.md

 #### What's that HTML doing in my Javascript?

 Often times we write out React components in **JSX**.
 * JSX is an alternate Javascript syntax that allows us to write code that strongly resembles HTML.
-It is eventually compiled to lightweight JavaScript objects.
+It is eventually transpiled to lightweight JavaScript objects.
 * React then uses these objects to build out a "Virtual DOM" -- more on that in just a bit.

 > React can be written without JSX.
 If you want to learn more, [check out this blog post](http://jamesknelson.com/learn-raw-react-no-jsx-flux-es6-webpack/).